het-tanis/prolug-labs/Ansible-Labs/04-Ansible-Ad-Hoc-copy-lineinfile/step1/text.md

 ### Lab Activities
-Verify your hosts file and configfile.cfg
+Verify your /root/hosts file and /root/configfile.cfg

-Create a directory on your servers for deployments
+Create a directory on your servers for deployments named /opt/deployment

 Push over your config file